 Inside Turns and Coves

-An inside turn is a small inlet that cuts into the shore.
+An inside turn is a small inlet that cuts into the shore and is one of the best fishing places.
 If the water in the turn is shallow, you've got another break line, and another great place to catch fish.

 A cove is a larger version of an inside turn.
 With more shoreline, more shallows and more protection, and hopefully more fish.
 Smaller fish will patrol a cove for plant food and bait fish, and game fish may arrive early in the morning or late at night.